 Step 3: Calculating the landed cost of the bill

 - For this, opt for the split bill drop-down menu.
-You can split shipping and handling costs between the inventory and assembly items by quantity, amount, percentage, can also try out manually.
+You can split Shipping and handling costs between the inventory and assembly items by quantity, amount, and percentage, can also try them out manually.

 Step 4: Updating the selling price based on landed cost (This step is not mandatory)

 As the landed cost gives a more accurate cost of the goods, you might wish to update some of the selling prices.
 The steps involved in this are: